 The role of the marketing director is to define what’s distinctive and appealing to customers about an organisation, product or service.
 It is about creating distinctive propositions that customers value and buy.
 It is also about creating and building brands.
 The underlying challenge is to understand and nurture an organisation’s strengths.
 In other words, assets or skills that cement a positive and distinctive impression in customers’ minds.
 This requires rigorous examination of what consumers think, feel and value.
 Much is written about brands though most ignore or misunderstand the difference between products and brands.
 And that’s where the marketer’s challenge often starts – in helping people understand ‘what brand means’.
-And then ‘why bother?’
+And critically ‘why bother?’

 There are lots of reasons to bother with brands